ken0361/Group_Project/Portfolio/System Design.md

 #### 1. Overview of books

 The book overview section is divided into two categories for display.
 On the left is the display of the number of books (divided according to the four areas of the library), and on the right is the display of the number of books (the current four statuses of books are divided).
-When the book situation changes (new book storage or book status changes), this part can display the latest number distribution in real time.
+When the book situation changes (new book storage or book status changes), this part can display the latest number of distribution in real-time.

 ![desktop2](images/desktop2.png)

 #### 2. Book status classification list

 According to books available, borrowed, exceptional, reserved four categories of status display, click on the list to display all the book ID under a certain status.
-When the state of the book changes, this part can show the latest distribution in real time.
+When the state of the book changes, this part can show the latest distribution in real-time.

 ![desktop3](images/desktop3.png)

 #### 3. Book details display
-This part is used in conjunction with the book status classification list part.
+This part is used in conjunction with the part of the book status classification list.
 Click the ID of a book in the list to display the details of the book, including:
 Book_id, book_name, author_name, book_status, booked person id, area, position, last_borrowed_time, last_return_time and last_warehouse-in_time ten parts.

 Book details display.
 With the four buttons below (TOAVALIBLE, TOBORROWED, TOEXCEPTIONAL, TORESERVED), you can change the status of the currently displayed book.
 At the same time, the two parts of the book overview and the book status classification list will be updated simultaneously.